wtsi-hpag/easyChain/README.md

  	[4]  xxx_SNP_genegos_error.dat:     - The file contains all the error sites.                   \
  	[5]  xxx_SNP_genegos_error_db.txt:  - The file contains all error sites in import databases.   \

-Disease databases
+#### Disease databases and error validation

 We have collected data from ClinVar, Gwas_catlog, hgmd and omim.
 After installation of the tool \
 there is a directory of IMDB under /full/path/to/easyChain/src/.
 When running the pipeline      \
-        the IMDB has to be in the working directory
+the IMDB needs to be in the working directory.
+Alternatively, download the IMDB fie from

+	ftp://ftp.sanger.ac.uk/pub/users/zn1/easyChain/IMDB.tar.gz

+Error validation is very important for selecting a suitable chain file for use.
+With the 1000genomes data \
+the results from Ensembl, UCSC, Genegos and shredOut chain files can be downloaded from

+	ftp://ftp.sanger.ac.uk/pub/users/zn1/easyChain/output.tar.gz

 #### Further information